MINT: Multi-Vector Search Index Tuning: Problem Definition and Overview

 Figure~\ref{fig:overview} presents an overview of the major modules that address the above challenges.
 Our Index Tuner, \sys, takes the database, workload, and constraints as input and returns a recommended configuration as output.
 Within the tuner, the Configuration Searcher searches for the workload's best configuration by interacting with the Query Planner and Storage Estimator.
 The Query Planner takes a query and a configuration as input, and finds the best query plan using the Cost Estimator and Recall Estimator.
 The Storage Estimator is independent of the query.
 It only takes the configuration as input and outputs estimated storage.

 \sys works with different indexes and estimators.
 We implemented sample-based estimators for HNSW and DiskANN.
 Other estimators can be plugged in without changing the framework.

 \begin{sloppypar} The Storage Estimator in Figure~\ref{fig:overview} is straightforward for many types of index, including partition-based, tree-based, and graph-based.
 For instance, in graph-based indexes like HNSW and DiskANN, each item is a node with a fixed maximum {\em degree}, i.e., number of edges.
-In this case, the index's storage usage is the number of items times the degree and the size of each edge.
-Next, we will focus on Query Planner and Configuration Searcher. \end{sloppypar}
+In this case, the index's storage usage is the number of items times the degree and the size of each edge. \emph{Note} that each index only stores the graph using item IDs without duplicating the underlying vectors.
+So the index graph size is independent of the dimensions of vectors.\footnote{For some index techniques like LSH (which needs more than linear space~\cite{Mccauley:ESA2024:Space, Andoni:CommACM2008:LshAnn}) and subspace collision framework~\cite{Wei:SIGMOD2025:SubspaceCollision}, the index storage is not necessarily linear in the number of items.
+In such cases, technique-specific storage estimators are reqruied and can be plugged into our framework.} Next, we will focus on Query Planner and Configuration Searcher. \end{sloppypar}